Terms of Service

 16.2 Cap.
 EACH PARTY'S TOTAL AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THESE TERMS WILL NOT EXCEED THE FEES PAID OR PAYABLE BY CUSTOMER TO COMPANY IN THE TWELVE (12) MONTHS PRECEDING THE EVENT GIVING RISE TO THE CLAIM.

 16.3 Exclusions from Cap.
-The limitations do not apply to (a) Customer's payment obligations, (b) either party's indemnification obligations, (c) Customer's breach of Section 6 or 7, or (d) liability that cannot be limited under applicable law.
+The limitations do not apply to (a) Customer's payment obligations, (b) either party's indemnification obligations, (c) Customer's breach of Section 6, 7, or 8.3.5, or (d) liability that cannot be limited under applicable law.

 16.4 Basis of the Bargain.
 The parties agree that the limitations in this Section are a fundamental basis of the bargain and would apply even if a limited remedy fails of its essential purpose.